AlbertoMigliorati/Predictive-Link-Modeling-in-Venture-Capital-Networks/project_report.md

 5.5 Surprising Findings
 Various unexpected results emerged from the analysis:
 - The magnitude of heuristic superiority exceeds expectations.
 While the link prediction literature documents cases where simple methods match complex alternatives, ML models with access to multiple features were expected to achieve at least comparable performance.
-The 35% performance gap between Common Neighbors and Random Forest (0.535 vs. 0.395) suggests that additional model complexity introduces noise rather than capturing useful patterns;
+The 34% performance gap between Common Neighbors and Random Forest (0.542 vs. 0.404) suggests that additional model complexity introduces noise rather than capturing useful patterns;
-- Preferential Attachment achieves perfect Precision@100 despite having lower PR-AUC than Common Neighbors.
+- Preferential Attachment achieves near-perfect Precision@100 despite having lower PR-AUC than Common Neighbors.
 This dissociation between top-k precision and overall ranking quality indicates that degree-based signals are particularly effective for high-confidence predictions, even if they provide less discriminative rankings in the middle of the score distribution.
 For practical applications focused on identifying the most promising co-investment opportunities, Preferential Attachment may therefore be preferable despite its lower aggregate performance;
-- Jaccard Coefficient underperforms relative to raw Common Neighbors (PR-AUC 0.385 vs. 0.535), despite being the most important feature in the Random Forest model (51% importance).
+- Jaccard Coefficient underperforms relative to raw Common Neighbors (PR-AUC 0.386 vs. 0.542), despite being the most important feature in the Random Forest model (51% importance).
 This suggests that while Jaccard provides useful information when combined with other features, its normalization by neighborhood size may be counterproductive as a standalone predictor in this domain.
 In VC networks, absolute counts of shared connections may be more predictive than normalized overlap ratios;
 - The absence of “Very Hard” test edges (0%) is unexpected given the four-year time span and the generally dynamic nature of the VC ecosystem.
 This indicates that the major investors active in 2024 were already present in the 2021–2023 training period, suggesting a relatively stable core of active market participants despite surface-level market volatility;
 - Feature importance concentration shows that 88.4% of the Random Forest predictive signal derives from only two features (Jaccard and Common Neighbors).
 The remaining features—Degree Sum, Degree Difference, and Preferential Attachment—contribute minimally despite their theoretical relevance.
 This concentration suggests that local neighborhood overlap dominates other structural signals in this prediction task, and that feature engineering efforts may be more effective if focused on qualitatively different information (e.g., node attributes, temporal patterns) rather than additional topological variants.